Simple Summer Beach Cottage Kitchen and Garden Home Tour (Part 2)

 My Favorite Cabinet

 Some things are just meant to be.
-Like this cabinet.
+Like this vintage cabinet.

-It was the very first vintage piece I ever bought over 20 years ago.
-It’s been in 6 homes but this is my very favorite spot it’s ever been in.
+It was the first vintage piece I bought over twenty years ago.
+It’s been in six homes, but this is my favorite spot, its forever spot!

 summer cottage beach house kitchen